 Whether you produce a lot of a little, definitely pack at least some nursing pads, whatever you use for privacy while nursing, your breast pump, bottles, and a bottle brush.
 If your breast pump has an option for a car power plug, buy and bring it along.
 That gives you more choices about when and where to pump, especially if you have a solar power source that has a similar power outlet.
 For a more portable option, consider a simple hand pump.
 It’s smaller and requires no electricity, but the trade-off is that it is not as efficient as an electric pump.

 Bring two or three times as much as you think you’ll need.
 It is all too easy to spill or lose items, especially away from home.
 This is especially important if your child is picky or has dietary restrictions.
-If they do, make a note of places you can order more online, chains that often carry it
+If they do, make a note of places you can order more online, chains that often carry it.
+Or be ready with an alternative to formula.

 It may sound obvious, but don’t forget water to mix the formula, and a small bottle of dish detergent (with a bottle brush) to clean everything after each feeding.
 Bonus points if you bring a small dish basin, which can also double as a small toy corral.
 Double bonus points if water can be heated on that basin to allow warming bottles.
 (Grills are available at many rest-stops and campsites.)
 Depending on the situation, you may also need a way to filter and treat the water to make it potable.